Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Reflecting on the automatic construction of extensive character corpora, we explore LLMs' ability to detect knowledge errors.
-Our probing dataset reveals that even advanced LLMs struggle, and error detection in character knowledge remains challenging, even with reasoning-enhanced methods.
+This paper introduces the task of character knowledge error detection and the RoleKE-Bench benchmark.
+We further propose S$^2$RD, a multi-agent collaborative method, to enhance detection.
+Results show the task remains highly challenging.
 Here we give our outlook for future studies: \textbf{(1)} LLMs' difficulty in detecting character knowledge errors highlights the need for pre-processing in automatic corpus construction. \textbf{(2)} KKE and its variants require to be considered in adversarial corpus construction. \textbf{(3)} Error detection require to be equally prioritized in all self-constructed corpus tasks.